1982–83 MP Oran season

 In the 1982–83 season, MC Oran is competing in the National for the 19th time, as well as the Algerian Cup.
 It is their 19th consecutive season in the top flight of Algerian football.
 They will be competing in National 1 and the Algerian Cup.

+Squad list

+Players and squad numbers last updated on 18 November 1976.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
+Players may hold more than one non-FIFA nationality.